 Be aware that the area is known for ticks but in April we didn’t have any trouble with them.
 Talk to the rangers if you have any concerns.

-OPTION 2: WESTCOTT OR BURTONS WELL
+OPTION 2: WESTCOTT CAMPING AREA

-Both of these camping areas are grassy and perfect for tent camping, though you won’t be able to camp right next to your vehicle in most cases.
+Westcott is just as grassy and perfect for tent camping, though you won’t be able to camp right next to your vehicle in most cases.

-Westcott seems like a smaller version of Dandabah with lots of grass.
-There are no designated or individual sites, and the camping area is surrounded by forest on two sides.
 It’s on the western side of the Bunya Mountains and you’re close to the western walking tracks there.

 The Burtons Well camping area is bigger (set up for about 50 people) and with more trees, barbeques and some fire rings.